DevExpress-Examples/reporting-blazor-email-report/README.md

 }
 ```

-A click on the newly added button opens a [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) where users can specify email options: recipients, subject, body.
-The popup form uses the following components:
+A click on the newly added button opens a [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) where users can specify email options: recipients, subject, and body.
+The pop-up form uses the following components:

 - [DxTagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) allows users to select individual recipients and build a list.
 - [DxTextBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTextBox) allows users to specify the email subject and attachment file name.